Mindful Self-Compassion Course (MSC)

 Which form of Mindful Self-Compassion training should I take?

-Jamie Lynn offers an abbreviated MSC training entitled Cultivating Self-Compassion as well as the full MSC training.
+Jamie Lynn offers an abbreviated MSC training entitled the MSC short course as the full MSC training.
 The abbreviated training offers foundational MSC practices.
 The full training offers more practices and more time to integrate the practices.
 If you aspire to teach self-compassion, you will need to take the full MSC training.

 I want my children to learn self-compassion.
 Do I really need to take a training for adults?